 Active Asset Management Led by Well-Regarded, Dedicated Management Team with Significant Experience in Suburban Office and Deep Knowledge of the Portfolio.
-Our management team has extensive experience in the single-tenant suburban office real estate sector, including in the operation, leasing, acquisition, development and disposition of assets through all stages of the real estate cycle, and has a proven track record of execution.
-We believe that our senior management team's experience, as well as deep and long-standing relationships within the single-tenant suburban office sector, will competitively position us, provide us with unique market insights, allow us to discern market trends, help us to access off-market acquisition opportunities and facilitate our ability to execute our growth plan.
+Our management team has a demonstrated background in the single-tenant suburban office real estate sector, including in the operation, leasing, acquisition, development and disposition of assets through all stages of the real estate cycle, and has a proven track record of execution.
+We believe that our senior management team's know-how, as well as deep and long-standing relationships within the single-tenant suburban office sector, will competitively position us, provide us with unique market insights, allow us to discern market trends, help us to access off-market acquisition opportunities and facilitate our ability to execute our growth plan.

 Vertically Integrated, Scalable Platform.
 Our platform is vertically integrated across functions, including investment, finance, property management and leasing.
 Our integrated structure enables us to identify value creation opportunities and realize significant operating efficiencies.
-Our organization is comprised of approximately [-] employees, including local managers and leasing professionals who maintain direct relationships and dialogue with our clients and broker communities.
+Our organization is comprised of approximately 24 employees, including property managers and leasing professionals who maintain direct relationships and dialogue with our clients and broker communities.
 We believe proactive, in-house property management and leasing allows us to exercise greater control of operating and capital expenditures while improving propensity to renew and maximizing re-leasing spreads.

-Experienced Board of Directors with Proven Track Record.
+Experienced Management Team with Proven Track Record.